Deep Creek Lake FAQs

 2. No speed restrictions except in designated areas.

-3. There must be a personal flotation device available for every passenger on board.
+3. There must be a personal flotation device and whistle available for every passenger on board.

 5. Anyone born after 1972 must complete a Boater Safety Course to be eligible to operate any type of watercraft.